samssausages/ZFS_crypto_unlock/README.md

 ```
 systemctl status script.service
 ```
 6. Reboot.
 Script should now run on boot.
-You can can confirm by running another:
+You can confirm by running another:
 ```
 systemctl status script.service
 ```